Gum Disease Therapy – Houston, TX

-If you notice any of the following, get to our office as soon as possible for periodontal therapy:
+If you notice any of the following, get to our dental office as soon as possible for periodontal therapy:

 While mild gingivitis can be treated easily, some gum disease cases require a bit more treatment to resolve.
 These treatments include scaling, root planing and antibiotic therapy.

-Our team will work with you to build an oral care routine at home and in the office so you can manage your advanced gum disease.
+Our team will work with you to build an oral care routine at home and in the dental office so you can manage your advanced gum disease.
 This may include but not be limited to:

 Are you long overdue for gum disease treatment in Montrose?
-Don’t hesitate to contact our office now and get your oral health back on track!
+Don’t hesitate to contact our dental office now and get your oral health back on track!